 Know that You Are Good Enough

-You are good enough and will always be good enough.
+You are good enough and will always be.
 Being good enough is never about being “the perfect you” it is simply about being yourself while striving to reach what you dream of, despite the presence of failure, uncertainty, and struggle.